TahsinAbrar/tahsinabrar.github.io/_posts/2015-10-22-git-lifehacks.md

 * To show the changes that you made after the last commit, run : `git diff`

+* To show the changes which have been staged, run : `git diff --cached` or `git status -v`

+* To show all the changes from HEAD which have been staged and also which have been not committed yet, run : `git diff HEAD`

 * To show all the previous commits in terminal, run: `git log`

 * To show all the previous commits messages only in terminal , run: